Silicone Render Cost

 Tradesmen have greater buying power in the construction industry, meaning they can take advantage of bulk buy prices - cheaper than what you can get when buying items individually in-store.
 This can also mean that some of the project management is taken care of as you don’t have to collect the items yourself.

-It’s possible that your substrate may have become damaged during the removal of old rendering - especially pebbledash, as the rough detachment style can lead to masonry being negatively impacted.
-You will need to pay for the restoration of any such defect, which can range from £100 to £350 for small patch repairs.
+• Condition of Substrate — Your substrate may have become damaged during the removal of old rendering, especially pebbledash, as the rough detachment style can negatively impact the masonry.
+Restoring any such defects can range from £100 to £350 for small patch repairs.

 Types of Silicone Rendering Finishes

 There are several silicone render colours to choose from, ranging from neutrals to more bold shades.
-When choosing your silicone render colour, you need to be aware of any restrictive covenants in your area that may prevent you from colouring your house in a hue that’s different to the houses around you.
+Standard colours are the most affordable option, while bespoke coloured render will increase your material cost.
+When choosing your silicone render colour, you need to be aware of any restrictive covenants in your area.

 Alternative Types of Silicone Rendering